-This program aims to develop a coordinated approach to research data management across Australia’s universities.
-Participating institutions will create a jointly-agreed framework for the management, sharing, retention and disposal of data.
-Each institution will undertake activities to validate and test an aspect of the framework and release outputs that can be reused by other institutions.
-Download the program description [PDF 207kb] for further information.
+This program is developing a coordinated approach to research data management across Australia’s universities.
+Participating institutions are creating a jointly-agreed framework for the management, sharing, retention and disposal of data.
+Each institution is undertaking activities to validate and test an aspect of the framework and release outputs that can be reused by other institutions.

 As part of the development of the joint framework, each participating institution will develop an implementation that tests or validates an aspect of the framework.
 In-scope implementations can cover a wide range of activities, but must:

 - have ongoing value beyond the duration of the project

 - involve improvement or change at the institution (not just business-as-usual)